valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/form-view-model.md

 Submission handling covers 2 scenarios:

-- When a form is submitted within a `user task`, the task is automatically completed.
+- When a form is submitted for a `user task`
-- When a form is submitted within a `start form`, the process instance is initiated.
+- When a form is submitted for a `start form`

 > This module does not create or update cases.
 Developers are responsible for managing case creation and updates
 > themselves.
 Commands are recommended for this purpose.